You are here

 In warmer months (generally March through October), head to the snug cement patio at Garden District for German and American beers on draft, barbecue and a hopping social scene — especially on weekends, when 14th Street bustles with brunchers.
 Besides its trademark pulled pork and brisket, the spot also serves up fried sides including half-sour pickles, buttermilk onion rings and addictive hush puppies.

 At the two-level German Sauf Haus Bier Hall & Garden in Dupont Circle, you can get your rooftop fix while also immersing yourself in beer garden heaven.
 A young, boisterous crowd shows up for brews on tap or in bottles, Bavarian fare like enormous pretzels and TVs tuned to big games.
 It all goes down in a smart-looking space with long, communal tables and exposed brick accents.
 You can also catch live acoustic sets on Thursdays.

 Wunder Garten brings an outdoor, pop-up brew patio to the NoMa ‘hood.
 The beer menu sports local brews as well as German and Austrian flavors, and you can also order up wine, cider and snacks (chips or pretzels).
-The mod plaza is dotted with turf, potted trees and rough-hewn wooden tables, along with a fire pit that features a make-your-own-S’mores station in the fall.
+The mod plaza is dotted with turf, potted trees and rough-hewn wooden tables, along with a fire pit that features a make-your-own-S’mores station in the colder months.

 Located in Park View, The Midlands is outfitted with a host of picnic tables for you to settle in and bond over brews.
 The draft list features German and local beer, with rare bottles also available.
 Wine and cocktail lovers can also rejoice, as choices are plentiful.
 Snacks are offered, but you can bring your own food, too!
 The indoor portion also includes five TVs and two projection screens, for those wanting to check on a game.